robertbasic/robertbasic.com-hugo/content/blog/prooph-command-bus.md

 ## The command bus

+Note: this post relates to Prooph Service Bus v6.1, which was the latest release at the time of writing.

 Now, let's get started with Prooph.
-The first component we're going to look at is the service bus.
+The first component we're going to look at is the [Service Bus](https://github.com/prooph/service-bus).

 The service bus offers a messaging system between the application and the domain layer.
 It allows us to send, or dispatch, a message on this service bus, and then to have handlers on the other side of the service bus that we'll use to, well, handle these messages.

 Prooph's service bus has three different kinds of buses:

- - the command bus &mdash; it dispatches one message, a command, to exactly one handler,
+ - **the command bus** &mdash; it dispatches one message, a command, to exactly one handler,
- - the event bus &mdash; it dispatches one message, an event, to zero or more event handlers,
+ - **the event bus** &mdash; it dispatches one message, an event, to zero or more event handlers,
- - and, the query bus &mdash; I honestly haven't used it yet, so I'm not sure exactly what it does.
+ - and, **the query bus** &mdash; I honestly haven't used it yet, so I'm not sure exactly what it does.

 Today we're going to look at &mdash; you've guessed it! &mdash; the command bus.

-The command bus can dispatch anything as a command: a primitive like a string or an integer, a DTO that represents our command, or a Prooph Message (an interface found in the `prooph-common` library).
+The command bus can dispatch anything as a command: a primitive like a string or an integer, a Data Transfer Object (DTO) that represents our command, or a Prooph Message (an interface found in the `prooph-common` library).

 To dispatch a command on the command bus, we do the following: